ZichenWen1/ClawGUI/clawgui-agent/README.md

 ---

-**ClawGUI-Agent** is the deployment module of [ClawGUI](../README.md) — where GUI agents meet the real world.
+**ClawGUI-Agent** is the deployment module of [ClawGUI](../README.md).
 Built on [OpenClaw](https://github.com/openclaw/openclaw) and powered by [nanobot](https://github.com/HKUDS/nanobot), it provides two core capabilities: **GUI phone control** and **one-command evaluation**.
-Users can remotely control their phones via natural language on chat platforms like Feishu, QQ, and Telegram, or launch [ClawGUI-Eval](../clawgui-eval) standardized evaluation pipelines with a single command.
-Under the hood, the framework leverages Vision-Language Models (VLMs) to understand screen content, plan and execute GUI actions (tap, swipe, type, etc.), forming a closed-loop "screenshot → reasoning → action" automation.
+For phone control, it drives a Vision-Language Model through a closed-loop "screenshot → reasoning → action" cycle to autonomously complete tasks on Android, HarmonyOS, and iOS devices — accessible from Feishu, QQ, Telegram, and 12+ other chat platforms.
+For evaluation, a single natural-language command triggers the full [ClawGUI-Eval](../clawgui-eval) pipeline: environment check, multi-GPU inference, judging, and metric reporting.

 ## 📑 Table of Contents